esha-saha/HARFE/README.md

 1. func_harfe.ipynb: Exhibits approximation of Friedman function of type 1 using HARFE.
 2. data_harfe.ipynb: Exhibits function approximation of propulsion dataset using HARFE.

+## Installation

+Download the source by clicking Code -> Download ZIP and run the notebooks in the tests file.

 ## About

 Created by Esha Saha in September 2022 based on HARFE algorithm.